 The District provides postemployment healthcare benefits for its employees who meet minimum District and PSERS service requirements under a plan that is considered a single employer plan.
-For teachers and administrative employees that retired prior to July 1, 2014, benefits include payment of 100% of the premiums for medical, prescription drug, dental, and vision for the employees and their family until age 65.
-For administrative employees that retired between July 1, 2014 and June 30, 2017 and met the minimum service requirements, the District pays 100% of the employee and their spouses' premiums for medical and prescription drug until age 65.
-The retirees must pay 100% of any dental and vision premiums, if elected.
-If the administrative employee did not meet the specified service requirement, the employee and spouse may continue coverage by paying 100% of any premiums until age 65.
+For teachers that retired prior to July 1, 2014, benefits include payment of 100% of the premiums for medical, prescription drug, dental, and vision for the employees and their spouse until age 65.

-In addition, under Act 110 of 1998 and Act 43 of 1989, other retired employees may continue to receive benefits by paying 100% of the cost of such coverage until age 65.
+In addition, under Act 110 of 1998 and Act 43 of 1989, other eligible retired employees may continue to receive benefits by paying 100% of the cost of such coverage until age 65.